 Now don’t get wrong.
 I’m not a rogue board member or doing anything that would harm the organization.
 But, I do seek to make a difference on the board by not allowing a lot of time to slip by before getting some action on a great idea.
 So, don’t mistake my advice for going all-rogue and doing something inappropriate.

 Even now, I still seek their approval, but I’ve learned to couch my approval asking in such a way that is more telling them of what the plans are and the expected outcome.
 The fun part is that it’s always a joy to report back on the successes!
 And the groups have been grateful for my “get it done” leadership style too…

 Ironically, I’m able to get other people to help me with the solutions too.
 Usually, they like to join me because what I’m working on, works!
-So, I’m able to build a great team who wants to have success right away.
+So, I’m able to build a great team that wants to have success right away.
 It’s pretty cool!

 At work, there are many ways to carefully navigate internal politics too.
-Find those loop holes and see how much further you can go with your great ideas!
+Find those loopholes and see how much further you can go with your great ideas!